Braasileiro/PDRPC/README.md

 # Usage
 Just play the game my little PogChamp.
 The Discord Activity will show up.

-**Please make sure your Discord is open before the game.
-If you open Discord after the game, you will have to restart the game for the Discord status to work.**
+**The PDRPC will try to reconnect to Discord if it is closed or opened after the game, but preferably open the Discord before the game.**

 # Configuration
 There are some settings you can change in **config.toml** file.
 Default values: